Relative Optimal Transport: Introduction

 \section{Introduction}

 A standard setting for optimal transport consists of a metric space $(X,d)$ together with two finite measures $\mu, \nu$ on $X$ with $\mu(X) = \nu(X)$.
-In relative optimal transport, we consider a metric space $(X,d)$ together with a distinguished subset $A \subset X$ (we call $(X,d,A)$ a metric pair) and two measures $\mu$ and $\nu$ on $X$.
+Following work of Figalli and Gigli~\cite{figalli2010new} and Divol and Lacombe~\cite{divol2019understanding}, we consider a metric space $(X,d)$ together with a distinguished subset $A \subset X$ (we call $(X,d,A)$ a metric pair) and two measures $\mu$ and $\nu$ on $X$.
 We seek an optimal transportation plan from $\mu$ to $\nu$ relative to $A$, which acts as a reservoir to which we can transport mass or from which we may borrow mass.
 Unlike the classical setting, we neither require that $\mu(X) = \nu(X)$, nor do we require that $\mu$ and $\nu$ be finite.
 In fact, it will be important to allow measures that need not be locally finite.
 Furthermore, we will consider differences of measures, $\mu^+ - \mu^-$, for which there may exist disjoint Borel sets $U$ and $V$ with both $\mu^+(U) = \infty$ and $\mu^-(V) = \infty$.

+Previous work focused on the on the case $(X,d,A)$ where $\Omega = X \setminus A$ was a bounded domain in Euclidean space and $A = \partial \Omega$~\cite{figalli2010new}, and the case where $\Omega$ may be unbounded and $d$ is given by the $q$-norm for $1 \leq q \leq \infty$~\cite{divol2019understanding}.
+However, many application of classical optimal transport extend beyond the Euclidean setting.
+For example, optimal transport has been used to compare word embeddings \cite{kusnerb2015wordembeddings} and distributions of gene expression profiles \cite{schiebinger2019optimal-transport}.
+In order to apply optimal transport relative to a subset in such settings, it is therefore necessary to develop the theory for general metric pairs.
+We are led to consider both the $p$-finite relative Radon measures and the locally $p$-finite relative Radon measures, which may be of independent interest.
+On of our main results, a relative version of Kantorovich-Rubinstein duality \cref{thm:main}, has been stated without proof in the Euclidean case~\cite[Remark 5.3]{Divol:2019b}.